wombleton/gitlaw-nz/acts/E/Engineering Associates Act 1961.md

 ##### 29 Unauthorised expenditure

-*   The Board may, in any financial year, expend out of its funds for purposes not authorised by this Act or any other Act any sum or sums not amounting in the whole to more than 50 pounds.
+*   The Board may, in any financial year, expend out of its funds for purposes not authorised by this Act or any other Act any sum or sums not amounting in the whole to more than $100\.

 #### Miscellaneous